seancorfield/next-jdbc/README.md

 As `next.jdbc` moved from alpha to beta, the last breaking change was made (renaming `reducible!` to `plan`) and the API should now be considered stable.
 Only accretive and fixative changes will be made from now on.

-After a month of alpha builds being available for testing, the first [beta build is available on Clojars](https://clojars.org/seancorfield/next.jdbc) (as of 2019-05-24).
+After a month of alpha builds being available for testing, the first beta build was released on June 24th, 2019.
+A [release candidate build is currently available on Clojars](https://clojars.org/seancorfield/next.jdbc) (as of 2019-06-04).
 In addition to the small, core API in `next.jdbc`, there are "syntactic sugar" SQL functions (`insert!`, `query`, `update!`, and `delete!`) available in `next.jdbc.sql` that are similar to the main API in `clojure.java.jdbc`.
 See [Migrating from `clojure.java.jdbc`](/doc/migration-from-clojure-java-jdbc.md) for more detail about the differences.

 ## Usage